 Every family seems to have its passions and its secrets, but the Greek-American family in this book seems to have more than its fair share of them.
 LOVE Park is both funny and moving, and I enjoyed it tremendously.

-—CHARLES BAXTER, author of National Book Award finalist The Feast of Love
+—CHARLES BAXTER, author of The Sun Collective and National Book Award finalist The Feast of Love

 LOVE Park is a love letter to Philadelphia.
 The prose soars with joy and longing in this must-read debut by Jim Zervanos, who discovers poignancy and beauty not only in our murals, sculptures and architecture but also through the intimate journey of the novel’s hero.
 Zervanos has shown me a new Philadelphia, one that’s recognizable but richer in his imagination.

 —LARRY PLATT, editor-in-chief of Philadelphia magazine and author of Only the Strong Survive: The Odyssey of Allen Iverson

 I have often wondered why we Greek Americans have not produced writers like the young Saul Bellow.
 I think we now have one.

 —HELEN PAPANIKOLAS, author of The Time of the Little Black Bird

 LOVE Park is a Greek-American The Graduate, featuring a disaffected protagonist who has dreams of grandeur and a sexy widow who is his Mrs. Robinson.
 But beyond that, this engrossing debut novel is also an ode to the city of Philadelphia, and a tribute to forgiveness and the power of brotherly love.

 —ELENI GAGE, author of North of Ithaca